 - Unstable angina: Angina is a type of pain or discomfort in the chest that is a symptom of an underlying problem with the heart.
 Unstable angina is a change from stable angina – the angina may occur more frequently or easily, feel more severe, or last longer.
 It is treated as seriously as a confirmed heart attack.

-Symptoms of ACS include:
+The main symptoms of ACS include:

 - Pain, pressure or an aching sensation in the chest or arms that can spread to the neck, jaw or back